Obstetrics & Gynecology (OB-GYN)

 - What the chances are of passing the genetic disorder onto your children

-Our genetic counselor will support and guide you on the decision to perform genetic testing and the options best for you.
-If you choose to proceed with genetic testing, our genetic counselor will discuss and explain the test results to you, and provide guidance on the effects to you and your family.
+The genetic counselor will support and guide you on the decision to perform genetic testing and the options best for you.
+If you choose to proceed with genetic testing, the genetic counselor will discuss and explain the test results to you, and provide guidance on the effects to you and your family.